goldlabel-apps/goldlabelopensource/gatsby/src/markdown/docs/plugins/_plugins.md

 description: "Modular additions to a Gatsby & React"
 category: "plugins"
 icon: "doc"
-image: "/png/goldlabel.png"
+image: "/png/OpenAI.png"
 keywords: "goldlabel, plugins, product, pwa, Static Site Generation, SSR, free"
 hideImage: true
 twitter: "@listingslab"
 ---
-Modular additions to a Gatsby/NextJS static site generating frontend developed by Listingslab.
+> Modular additions to a Gatsby/NextJS static site generating frontend developed by Listingslab.
 To use them you need to install them carefully into your project and update them periodically.
 This is the stuff which is not Open Source.
-If you a legit developer, you are welcome to acccess.
+If you are a legit developer you are welcome to acccess thje code.
 The only reason it isn't yet Open Source is because it's not cleaned up, bullet proof and easily installable.

 #### Search Engine Visibility